Volunteering at KBCS

 Already a Volunteer?
 Sign-in Here to Find a Volunteer Shift

 Almost all music DJs at KBCS are community volunteers.
 To help you learn the art of radio, KBCS offers a regular training course (Basic Broadcasting) taught every quarter through Bellevue College Continuing Education.
 Check here for the latest schedule.

 To become a DJ at KBCS, you must first take the Basic Broadcasting course.

 We’re always looking for enthusiastic volunteers to help us out with daily production tasks.Typically, this could include promo production, basic audio editing, updating online audio archive, and/or transferring of audio to different media.

-The best way to get involved on the production side of KBCS is to contact the Program Director, Bruce Wirth, to schedule an assessment.
-Currently, we do not offer training courses inaudio production, however, there are several classes available at Bellevue College.
+The best way to get involved on the production side of KBCS is to contact the Program Director, Patrick Whalen, to schedule an assessment.

 Public Affairs Host